 ESCAPE ERUPTION WHITE ISLAND VOLCANO & ROTORUA

-The most dangerous place I have ever been to.
+The most dangerous place I have ever been to is

 White Island